danielkjones/CryptoTracker/README.md

 ## DONE

 Feature
+- Need to have a step that will read the output and print / log for the end user
 - Potentially unpack the Pricing data further.
 It's not usable for an analyst
 - Error handling if any of the datasets do not exist
+- Fix timestamps in the CSVs
+- Trim / Rename data that is in the pricing data frame